yisiox/tp/docs/UserGuide.md

     <img src="images/example-find.png" style="width: 90%;">
 </p>

-3 matches were found, each with `jo` found in a different field and at different positions of that field.
+3 matches were found, each with `jo` found in a different field and at different positions.

 * The query is case-insensitive.
 * All whitespaces in both the query and fields will be ignored.